virocon-organization/virocon/README.rst

 description of virocon (version 1).

-**Conference presentation.** In a `WESC 2021 presentation`_, we showed how virocon can be used to support the design process of offshore wind turbines.
+**Conference presentation.** In a `WESC 2021 presentation`_, we showed how virocon can be used to support the design process of offshore wind turbines (virocon version 2).

 Contributing
 ------------